I purchased one of your iPhone apps, but I lost my iPhone/iPad/iPod (or I bought a new one). Do I have to buy the app again?

 If you do have an iPhone or iPad with a compass, tap the Compass button on the toolbar to activate it.
 If your device does not have a compass, this button will be hidden.
-Or, just shake the phone to activate its compass and/or accelerometer.
-One quick shake will do it!

 I haven't used your app in a while.
 Now, when it starts up, I only see an empty black (or green) screen.
 What's broken?
 How do I fix it?

 The last time you used the app, you were probably zoomed in on a very small field of view, and the thing you were looking at is no longer there.
 (Were you looking at Jupiter's moons?)
 Try zooming out by placing your finger on the - sign in the lower left-hand corner of the screen.

 If the entire field of view is green, you are probably looking below the horizon.
 If the compass is turned on, then you'll always be looking below the horizon if you're looking down at the phone (see the question above).
 Turn off this setting, or hold the phone above your head.